vacp2p/rfc/content/docs/rfcs/13/README.md

 - `PagingInfo` holds the information required for pagination.
 Its `pageSize` field indicates the number of  `WakuMessage`s to be included in the corresponding `HistoryResponse`.
 If the `pageSize` is zero then no pagination is required.
 If the `pageSize` exceeds a threshold then the threshold value shall be used instead.
 In the forward pagination request, the `messages` field of the `HistoryResponse` shall contain at maximum the `pageSize` amount of waku messages whose `Index` values are larger than the given `cursor` (and vise versa for the backward pagination).
 Note that the `cursor` of a `HistoryQuery` may be empty (e.g., for the initial query), as such, and depending on whether the  `direction` is `BACKWARD` or `FORWARD`  the last or the first `pageSize` waku messages shall be returned, respectively.
 The queried node MUST sort the `WakuMessage`s based on their `Index`, where the `senderTime` constitutes the most significant part and the `digest` comes next, and then perform pagination on the sorted result.
 As such, the retrieved page contains an ordered list of `WakuMessage`s from the oldest message to the most recent one.

-Alternatively, the `receiverTime` (instead of `senderTime` ) can be used to sort `WakuMessage`s during the paging process.
+Alternatively, the `receiverTime` (instead of `senderTime` ) MAY be used to sort `WakuMessage`s during the paging process.
 However, we RECOMMEND the use of the `senderTime` for sorting as it is invariant and consistent across all the nodes.
-The `WAKU2` implementation also follows this recommendation.
+This has the benefit of `cursor` reusability i.e., a `cursor` obtained from one node can be consistently used to query from another node.
+However, this reusability of the `cursor` does not hold when the `receiverTime` is utilized due to the network delay and nodes' asynchronicity.

 ### HistoryResponse